The Ultimate Guide to Successful Digital Growth for Financial Institutions

-The downfall for outbound marketing tactics is that the same tools that allow marketers to place these ads, also allow consumers to block them or more easily ignore them.
-Today's consumer can skip TV commercials, has access to ad free music, can block ads in social media and block display ads.
+The downfall of outbound marketing tactics is that the same tools that allow marketers to place these ads, also allow consumers to block them or more easily ignore them.
+Today's consumer can skip TV commercials, has access to ad-free music, can block ads on social media, and block display ads.
 The consumer has almost equal control in stopping ads as the marketer does in placing them.

 Inbound marketing is about being where the consumer is, with the answers they're looking for, when they're looking for them.
 It's about helping, not selling.
 Inbound marketing strategy embraces the way today's consumer shops.
 This type of marketing approach educates your target consumer and ultimately helps them make their purchasing decisions by providing valuable resources (as opposed to interruptive ads) every step of the way.